Skip to content

 Hello World!

-Here’s one of the simplest vexide programs that can be written, printing a simple message to the terminal:
+Here’s one of the simplest vexide programs that can be written, printing a short message to the terminal:

 Let’s go through this one part at a time.